The Autism Society of the Greater Capital Region runs a variety of programs in our Schenectady office and throughout the Capital Region.

 Our Offerings Include

-We partner with businesses and organizations in our community to create sensory-friendly experiences and events, so individuals with autism can have fun and feel included.
-Contact us if you would like to work with us on creating your own autism-friendly event!
+Contact us if you would like to work with us on creating your own sensory-friendly event!
 Here are some of our most successful events:

 - SenseAble Science

-The Museum of Science and Innovation (miSci) offers a sensory friendly experience on the last Sunday of each month, in partnership with Schenectady ARC and the Autism Society of the Greater Capital Region.
-The museum opens early for family members to bring a loved one with autism, and provide visual support and trained staff throughout the exhibits, as well as earplugs and a quiet space for anyone in need of a sensory break.
-Get more info about SenseAble Science
+This program was first developed in partnership with The Museum of Science and Innovation (miSci) in Schenectady, New York.
+They offer a sensory friendly experience throughout the museum on the last Sunday of each month.
+The museum opens early for family members to bring a loved one with autism, and miSci provides visual support and trained staff throughout the exhibits.
+SenseAble Science guests can enjoy miSci’s interactive exhibits, designated quiet space, and a special planetarium show.

 - SenseAble Movies